VOLUNTEER

 Your commitment

-We ask for a minimum commitment of two to three hours a fortnight, although we would be particularly interested if you are able to commit more than this.
+We ask for a minimum commitment of three hours a week, although we would be particularly interested if you are able to commit more than this.
 In some branches, we have limited opportunities for volunteers in the evening, but most of our roles are during the working day.
+We also ask that volunteers plan for a commitment of at least a year.

 Our vision